Corridor Plan Adopted

 - Established Neighborhood

 Building on the underlying placetypes, the plan focuses on the redevelopment opportunities adjacent to the corridor, taking a more targeted look at individual properties.
-It will establish a zoning framework that represents feedback received from initial public engagement on the Parkway project and what we’ve heard from the community about neighborhood redevelopment and a desire to integrate more neighborhood commercial and broader mix of housing types and densities.
+It establishes a zoning framework that represents feedback received from initial public engagement on the Parkway project and what we’ve heard from the community about neighborhood redevelopment and a desire to integrate more neighborhood commercial and broader mix of housing types and densities.

 Subareas A-C Downtown /Mixed Use: